Arye182/Client_Server_Communication/README.md

  g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread
 3. run script of clients and get the solutions!
+4. if you would like to see the empiric test use this code:
+   test::experiment();

 # Support
 arye.amsalem@gmail.com